CLINICAL ACTIVITY SCORE >=3/7 suggests active disease

 Tocilizumab blocks the inflammatory protein interleukin-6 (IL-6) which can decrease orbital swelling from arthritis and inflammation.
 Tocilizumab is commonly used for rheumatoid arthritis and giant cell arteritis.

 Tocilizumab is administered intravenously or subcutaneously.
-Tocilizumab is an OFF-LABEL treatment for severe thyroid associated orbitopathy which is considered if glucocorticoids (steroids) or radiation are not effective.
+Tocilizumab is an OFF-LABEL (the medication is being used in a manner not specified in Health Canada or the U.S. FDA’s approved packaging label, or insert) treatment for severe thyroid associated orbitopathy which is considered if glucocorticoids (steroids) or radiation are not effective.
 Surgery is often still required.

 TOCILIZUMAB PATIENT CONSENT Please initialize each blank. **

-I understand that I have vision-threatening thyroid-associated orbitopathy (TAO, Graves Orbitopathy, thyroid eye disease), and that tocilizumab is being offered to me as an option / in addition to conventional steroids, surgery or radiation.
+I understand that I have severe / vision-threatening thyroid-associated orbitopathy (TAO, Graves Orbitopathy, thyroid eye disease), and that tocilizumab is being offered to me as an option / in addition to more conventional steroid treatment, surgery or radiation.
 Tocilizumab decreases interleukin-6, and may help decrease orbital inflammation. **

-I understand that tociluzmab may NOT be covered by OHIP. **
+I understand that tociluzmab is NOT covered by OHIP for thyroid-associated orbitopathy. **

-I understand that tocilizumab for TAB is at present off-label (company non-approved) use, although there are publications studying small numbers of TAO patients that describe favourable results with the use of tocilizumab for vision-threatening thyroid associated Orbitopathy. **
+I understand that tocilizumab for TAB is at present off-label (not approved by the drug company, Health Canada or the U.S. FDA for thyroid-associated orbitopathy) use, although there are publications studying small numbers of TAO patients that describe favourable results with the use of tocilizumab for vision-threatening thyroid associated Orbitopathy. **

 I understand that the choice to use tocilzumab is mine alone. **